 And scrip is an even more localized form of trade tokens.
 You often see this in old time mining or logging camps.
 The employees were not paid in money, but instead in company scrip.
 The company scrip could only be spent in the company store.
 Due to this Truck system, the employees more often than not wound up owing their soul to the company store.

-Gold coins are generally composed of a gold alloy (Coinage Gold) because pure gold is too soft to hold up to the stress of being used as a coin.
+Gold coins are generally composed of a gold alloy (Coinage Gold) because pure gold is too soft to hold up to the stress of being used as a coin (and makes it too easy for criminals to clip or sweat the coins).
 In modern times, a popular popular choice for silver-colored coins is the alloy cupronickel, due to its corrosion resistance, electrical conductivity, durability, malleability, low allergy risk, ease of stamping (metalworking), antimicrobial properties and recyclability.

 In low-tech places, coins are manufactured by hammering or casting.
 In more modern-day tech settings, coins are machine-struck.
 In futuristic data-driven societies, physical coins are obsolete and instead virtual coins are used.
 Indeed, as previously mentioned, physical money may actually be illegal since the Police State cannot trace physical money transactions.